 2. Using Interfaces

-Java Abstraction – Questions and Answers
+Java Abstraction – Interview Questions

 Q 1: What is abstraction in Java?